Signal Intelligence Regiment (KONA): NAAS

 The solved keys were passed, as necessary to the Book-building section (Ausbauabteilung) to be completed.
 This section worked in close contact with the analytic section, where a commonality of tasks, that of establishing the basic form of the key, existed.

-The section responsible for P/L text scrutiny investigated questionable translations, corruptions and abbreviations.
+The section responsible for plaintext message scrutiny investigated questionable translations, corruptions and abbreviations.

-FESTE AND FAK
+Feste and FAK

 The function and organisation of cryptanalysis in the long range companies, both Feste and FAK, appears to have been much the same in each.
 On paper, cryptanalysis at company level was a part of the evaluation platoon, in contrast to its independent position as a separate section in the NAAS.
 It appeared to have functioned independently, in practice, because of the special nature of the work.
 The evidence indicated there may have been 15-20 people engaged in cryptanalytic work in the company evaluation platoons.